steveklabnik/jujutsu-tutorial/src/sharing-code/remotes.md

-# Working with remotes, aka, GitHub
+# Working with remotes, e.g., GitHub

 We're going to talk about working with remote `git` servers, and using GitHub as an example.
 The same principles apply to any given `git` server, though.